owid/etl/docs/getting-started/building-datasets.md

 The first two listed steps are `snapshot://` steps, which when executed will download upstream snapshots of the dataset to the `data/snapshots/` folder.
 The last two steps are `data://` steps, which will generate local datasets in the `data/` folder.

-!!! note
+??? note "`meadow` and `garden` channels"

-    Here you can indetify different channels in the URIs: `meadow` and `garden`, followed by the same string `un/2022-11-29/undp_hdr`.
+    In the above example, you can indetify different channels in the URIs: `meadow` and `garden`, followed by the same string `un/2022-11-29/undp_hdr`.
 These represent different levels of curation of a dataset (in this example, the UNDP HDR version 2022-11-29 dataset).

     `garden` datasets are good to go, whereas `meadow` datasets have not been curated enough to be used in production environments.
 We will explore these nuances later on.